 - Whanganui Regional Museum

-A chance to learn more about the region and its people, the museum is famed for its Taonga Maori Collection.
-Although we didn’t get here, we have heard it’s one of the best museums in New Zealand. - New Zealand Glassworks
+A chance to learn more about the region and its people, the museum is famed for its Taonga Maori Collection, although no photos are allowed.
+There is also the impressive Gottfried Lindauer exhibit of Maori portraits.
+We have heard it’s one of the best museums in New Zealand. - Bason Botanic Gardens

-Consecrated in 1937, you’ll want to visit this heritage-listed church for its beautiful Māori decorations. - Kowhai Park
+Consecrated in 1937, you’ll want to visit this heritage-listed church for its beautiful Māori decorations.
+We did not see this one. - Kowhai Park

 A must-visit in Whanganui if you have young children, this large riverside park has playful and quirky playground equipment, including climbing and water options.